CaseyHaralson/python-flask-template/README.md

 [^1]

-Mongo has been added as the document database.
+Mongo has been added as the document database, and [pymongo](https://pymongo.readthedocs.io/en/stable/) has been added as the connector to Mongo.
 [mongo-express](https://github.com/mongo-express/mongo-express) has also been added that runs with the infrastructure (user: admin, password: pass).

 The configuration for the database is done in the [config.py file](./app/infrastructure/document_db/config.py).